jdbancal/gem/doc/howToContribute.md

  - It should now be straightforward to implement your function for sparse matrices as well by copying and modifying the files/functions in the `@sgem` folder, `src/sgem_mex.cpp` file, `src/sgem.hpp` file, `src/sgem.cpp` file.
 If your function never preserves sparsity, no modification of the src folder is required at this stage, though: you only need to perform modification of the matlab code in the `@sgem` folder.
  - Compile and check your code.
  - Make sure that your code has a minimal amount of help information and that it contains a few helpful comments that explain what is happening.
- - When all is fine, send a pull request on gitlab to add your new feature to the library!
+ - When all is fine, send a pull request on github to add your new feature to the library!

 Design considerations